zuozhenggh/learning-library/data-management-library/mysql/mysql-migration/enable-heatwave-cluster/enable-heatwave-cluster.md

   Now that we have enabled HeatWave cluster, lets test our migrated PHP application

 1. Access your PHP application via http://xxx.xxx.xxx.xxx:5000/index.php (replace xxx.xxx.xxx.xxx with your IP address).
-Once HeatWave cluster is enabled on MDS, all the SELECT SQL statements will be offloaded to HeatWave automatically via the default **"use_secondary_engine=ON"** setting.
-First, we will test the PHP application by executing the SQL on MDS, we will use an optimizer hint (to set the **"use_secondary_engine=OFF"** so that we will force the SELECT SQL to execute in MDS)
+Once HeatWave cluster is enabled on MDS, all the SELECT SQL statements will be offloaded to HeatWave automatically via the default **use&#95;secondary&#95;engine=ON** setting.
+First, we will test the PHP application by executing the SQL on MDS, we will use an optimizer hint (to set the **use&#95;secondary&#95;engine=OFF** so that we will force the SELECT SQL to execute in MDS)

 	![php-mds-query](images/php-mds-query.png)